rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 function.

-In the section Waiting for All Threads to Finishing Using `join` Handles, we showed how to use the `join` method on the `JoinHandle` type returned when you call `std::thread::spawn`.
+In the section Waiting for All Threads to Finishing Using `join` Владелец, we showed how to use the `join` method on the `JoinHandle` type returned when you call `std::thread::spawn`.
 The `trpl::join` function is similar, but for futures.
 When you give it two futures, it produces a single new future whose output is a tuple containing the output of